PL2134/Capstone-Project/README.md

 We allow the user to enter an artwork token ID and retrieve the price history for that artwork.
 The script creates an event filter using the contract's "Appraisal" event, which is emitted whenever the price of an artwork is updated.
 The filter is set to retrieve all events with the specified artwork token ID and then returns the event logs and arguments associated with each event.

 Overall the Seller Page provides a user freidnly interface for interacting with the Ethereum smart contract allowing users to register new artwork, update artwork prcies and retriefe proce history.

+## Buyer Page

+### Creation of Wallet

+#### Installation Instructions

+We import the necessary Python libraries for interacting with Ethereum:

+os
+requests
+dotenv
+bip44
+web3
+Account

+### Wallet Function

+The wallet composes of three main functions: Generate the account, Get Balance and Sending Transactions.

+Generate Acc